ashuhatkar/ashulearn-kubernetes/01-install/install-kubernetes-with-kops-on-amzn-ec2.md

     --object-ownership BucketOwnerEnforced
 ```

-### Create the cluster using kOps
+### Create the kubernetes cluster using kOps

-> These operations are done in parallel and rely on eventual consistency.
+> Creates a Kubernetes cluster using command line flags.
+This command creates cloud based resources such as networks and cirtual machines.
+Once the infrastructure is in place Kubernetes is installed on the virtual machine.
+These operations are done in parallel and rely on eventual consistency.

 ```
 kops create cluster [CLUSTER] [flags]